Microsoft’s own Cloud storage service, OneDrive, gives any Microsoft account holder 5 GB of free storage.

 sh -c "rclone --vfs-cache-mode writes mount \"one drive\": ~/OneDrive"

 That’s it.
 Now, you can easily use OneDrive on Linux without any hiccups.

-I hope you find this tutorial helpful.
-If you have any questions or suggestion, we’ll be happy to help you out.
+I hope you find this tutorial helpful in getting OneDrive on Linux.
+If you have any questions or suggestions, we’ll be happy to help you out.